uhs-robert/color-chameleon.nvim/README.md

   - Environment variables (SSH sessions, sudo, TMUX, custom vars)
   - Buffer properties (filetype, buffer type)
   - Custom conditions (any logic you can write)
+- **Flexible Logic**: Combine conditions with AND logic, use arrays for OR logic
 - **Smart Switching**: Preserves your previous colorscheme when leaving special contexts
 - **Buffer-Aware**: Considers both global working directory and individual buffer paths
 - **Zero Configuration**: Works out of the box, but highly customizable